IceRabbit1999/radcan/src/effective_rust.md

 - It's makes more sense to focus on usability first and fine-tune for optimal efficiency only if performance is genuinely a concern

 # Dependencies
+- Re-export dependencies whose types appear in your API

+# Tooling
+- Do not describe how some other code uses a method